venikman/FPF/FPF-Spec.md

 -   **Methodological neutrality (and innovation):** Because the kernel imposes no method for obtaining the values – only how to frame them once obtained – architheories and tool builders are free to innovate in how they measure things.
 The Standard just ensures that once they do, everyone else can understand and use the results correctly.
 This separation of concerns (what vs. how) accelerates multi-disciplinary collaboration: a social scientist’s observational scale can feed into a systems model without any confusion, as long as it’s couched in the CSLC terms.

 On the downside, **users must do a bit more upfront work** to define their metrics.
 The pattern’s requirements (declare Characteristic, define Scale, etc.) mean one cannot simply say “we’ll track a risk score” without further detail.
 In practice, this is a _desirable_ trade-off: the extra effort (perhaps a few minutes to set up a metric template) prevents far greater confusion down the line.
 Another possible trade-off is **multiplicity of scales** – the pattern allows the same Characteristic to have multiple scales (in different contexts or versions), which might fragment data if not managed (e.g. two teams measuring “Performance” on different scales).
-However, it also provides the remedy: make the difference explicit and, if needed, build a conversion Gauge.
+However, it also provides the remedy: make the difference explicit and, if needed, build a conversion ScoringMethod.
 This explicitness is actually beneficial, as it highlights when “Performance (0–5)” is not directly comparable to “Performance (Percentage)”.
 In short, any fragmentation is out in the open and can be dealt with via alignment or bridging.

 Overall, A.18’s consequences are overwhelmingly positive: **measurements become first-class, well-understood citizens of the model.** The cost is a slight increase in definition effort and discipline, which is a small price for coherence.
 Once this pattern is in place, higher-level patterns (in Parts B, C, D) that reason about metrics can rely on it.
 For example, trust calculations (Part D) can assume that any metric they consume has a known scale and meaning, and knowledge dynamics algorithms (Part B or C) can safely combine evidence knowing the comparisons are valid.
 The minimal CSLC Standard is thus a foundational enabler for robust, cross-domain assurance in FPF.